acascell/cs/software_engineering_elicitation_phase.md

 **ABSTRACT**

-In this paper I'll focus also on the strengths and weaknesses of developers during the requirements elicitation activity.
+In this paper I'll focus on the strengths and weaknesses of developers during the requirements elicitation activity.

 **DISCUSSION**